 The fashion industry’s penchant for maintaining the status quo also lends a helping hand.
 As journalist Amy Odell wrote recently of why brands continue to pay for print ads when magazine readership continues to plummet, “Tradition remains powerful in an industry built on constant change that, paradoxically, is full of entrenched interests and doesn’t really like to change very much.”
 That same reasoning applies here, as well.

-71 years after the Gala got its start, Vogue readily proclaims that “on the fashion calendar, few dates are as important,” something WWD called into question recently.
-In an article last month, the trade publication suggested that “some big designers might be skipping the Met Gala this year,” and noted that in the digital era, big brands – such as Ralph Lauren, Dior and Calvin Klein, which have reportedly opted not to purchase tables this year – no longer need events like this to garner publicity; with an influencer and an Instagram account, they can do it themselves, WWD asserts.
+More than 70 years after the Gala first got its start, Vogue readily proclaims that “on the fashion calendar, few dates are as important,” something WWD called into question in the not too distant past.
+In an article published ahead of last year’s Gucci-sponsored “Camp” exhibition and corresponding gala, the trade publication suggested that “some big designers [were] skipping the Met Gala this year,” and noted that in the digital era, big brands – such as Ralph Lauren, Dior and Calvin Klein, which have reportedly opted not to purchase tables this year – no longer need events like this to garner publicity; with an influencer and an Instagram account, they can do it themselves.

 At a time when brands are able to drum up much-needed PR on their own without a $300,000 table, can an event, such as the Met Gala, hold its weight?

-Apparently it can.
-According to a rep for Conde Nast, which helps sponsor the exhibition, and whose artistic director Wintour spearheads the gala, tickets are sold out, and have been for months.
-And in fact, brands that have never paid for tables before, such as Louis Vuitton, are shelling out this year.
+If last year’s event was any indication, apparently it can.
+According to a rep for publishing giant and Vogue parent company Conde Nast, which helps sponsor the exhibition, and whose artistic director Wintour spearheads the gala, tickets were sold out, and have been for months.
+And in fact, it revealed that brands that have never paid for tables before, such as Louis Vuitton, were shelling out.